 A a narrative reflection on the past, present, and future of the Early Career Higher Education Researchers (ECHER) network.
 Given its independent, informal, loosely structured, and voluntary character, we conceptualise it as an open-ended experiment in community building.
-We discuss the advantages, disadvantages, and challenges which accompany the said experiment.

 What comes to your mind when you think about academia?
 Is it the excitement of working with knowledge and of contributing to the world?
 Or is it a job prospect filled with insecurities and competition?
 You may come up with different answers, depending on the country where you live in, your personal situation, and your academic aspiration.
 For me, the second scenario is on the top of my head.